 Photo © Pete Linforth

-Why isn’t this post about upcycle design? upcycleDZINE is essentially about showing what to do with waste and creating less waste.
+What should you know about plastic in our ocean?
+What can you do about it yourself?
+And is this post about upcycle design?
+Questions, questions. upcycleDZINE is essentially about showing what to do with waste and creating less waste.
 Well, this article on plastic in the ocean is about a waste problem and our planet.
 So that’s why I thought it was appropriate to write this post and share it with you.

 One of the biggest challenges we are all facing today is the environmental problems plastic pollution is causing.
 One of them is a well-known phenomenon called plastic soup.
 You know, that plastic floating around in our oceans.
 And we need to take urgent actions.
 It’s not that long ago that we started using plastic, but it already poses a tremendous threat to our planet, according to plastic in the ocean statistics.
 And that’s not only to nature but also to our society.